 - What is the uptake of particular, measured by unique user authentications?

-- Underlying issues indicated by user behaviour (e.g. password reset activity)
+- Underlying issues indicated by user behavior (e.g. password reset activity)

 - What are the true busy and quiet times for connected applications – maybe indicating when systems work can take place?